alextuning/app/chart/README.md

 IMPORTANT!
-App has no it's own registry so Docker image should be build locally
+App has no it's own public registry so Docker image should be build locally and pushed to your own registry
 ```
 docker build -t app:latest .
 ```

-and chart yaml should be edit accordingly:
+then change Chart.yaml accordingly:

 ```
 vi Chart.yaml